gregtillbrook/react-head-start/README.md

 ### 🐵 Dev
  - Instant updates in browser following code changes with Hot Reloading
- - Auto reloading of node upon server code changes with Nodemon
+ - Auto reloading of node upon server code changes thanks to [Nodemon](https://www.npmjs.com/package/nodemon)
- - Basic SCSS styling in place to extend with what you need or replace with your css-in-js solution of choice
+ - Basic SCSS styling in place to extend with what you need or replace with your css-in-js solution of choice.
- - Sensible (opiniated) project structure for modular component dev
+ - Sensible (opiniated) project structure for modular component dev.
+The code/styling/tests/etc for component are all in the same folder.
- - (TODO) watch tasks to lint and unit test continuously on code changes
+ - Watch task to lint and unit test continuously on code changes

 ### ⛑ Code Quality
  - Syntax checking (aka linting) with [eslint](https://www.npmjs.com/package/eslint)